tristancabel/tristancabel.github.io/_posts/2016-04-02-Coursera-SF-crimes.md

 <img src="{{ site.url }}/public/6_crime_vis/map_larceny.png" width="1024">

-We can observe that this crime is really concentrated in one neighboorhood, even more that the first map.
+We can observe that this crime is really concentrated in one neighboorhood, even more that the first map (containing all the crimes).

-Now let's see if this type of crime is more occuring at some hours or during some days:
+Now let's see if this type of crime is more occuring at some specific times and if is distributed evenly during the week:
 <img src="{{ site.url }}/public/6_crime_vis/larceny_per_day.png" width="900">

 <img src="{{ site.url }}/public/6_crime_vis/larceny_per_hour.png" width="900">
 On the first figure, as opposed to when we were considering all the crimes, we can clearly see that there is an increase of *Larceny/Theft* crimes during Friday and the Week end.
 Moreover, the second figure tell us that most of the crimes are occuring during the afternoon.
-Lastly, we can also notices that there is a decrease of crime everyday just after lunch.
+Lastly, we can also notices that there is a decrease of crime everyday just after lunchtime everyday.
 Maybe it's a nap time effect?

-To finish, here is the [script]({{site.url}}/public/6_crime_vis/crime_visu.py) used to create my pictures.
+For reproctibility, here is the [script]({{site.url}}/public/6_crime_vis/crime_visu.py) used to create my pictures.